gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ## [1] 8.163265
 ```

-Note that when we observe small VIFs, that provides us with confidence that
+Note that when we observe small VIFs (close to 1), that provides us with confidence that
 multicollinearity is not causing problems under the surface of
 a particular MLR model.
-And that we can't use the VIFs to do anything about
+Also note that we can't use the VIFs to do anything about
 multicollinearity in the models -- it is just a diagnostic to understand the
 magnitude of the problem.

 ## MLR inference: Parameter inferences using the t-distribution	{#section8-6}

-We have been deliberately vague about what an important variable is up to this
+I have been deliberately vague about what an important variable is up to this
 point, and chose to focus on some bigger modeling issues.
-We now turn our
+Now we turn our
 attention to one
 of the most common tasks in any basic statistical model -- assessing whether a
-particular result is more unusual than we would expect by chance.
+particular observed result is more unusual than we would expect by chance if it really wasn't related to the response.
 The
 previous discussions of estimation in MLR models informs our interpretations of
 of the tests.
 \index{model!MLR}